stashed/docs/docs/guides/README.md

 - [Auto Backup](/docs/guides/auto-backup/overview.md): Shows how to configure automatic backup of any stateful workload in your cluster.
 - [Volume Snapshot](/docs/guides/volumesnapshot/overview.md): Shows how Stash takes snapshot of `PersistentVolumeClaim`s and restore them from snapshot using Kubernetes `VolumeSnapshot` API.

-- **Advance Use Cases:**
+- **Different Use Cases:**
-Shows different advance uses cases of Stash like instant backup, pause backup, cross-namespace backup and restore etc.
+Shows different uses cases of Stash like instant backup, pause backup, cross-namespace backup and restore etc.

-  - [Instant Backup](/docs/guides/advanced-use-case/instant-backup.md): Shows you how to take an instant backup in Stash.
+  - [Instant Backup](/docs/guides/use-cases/instant-backup.md): Shows you how to take an instant backup in Stash.
-  - [Exclude/Include Files](/docs/guides/advanced-use-case/exclude-include-files/index.md): Shows how to exclude/include subset of files during backup/restore process.
+  - [Exclude/Include Files](/docs/guides/use-cases/exclude-include-files/index.md): Shows how to exclude/include subset of files during backup/restore process.
-  - [Pause Backup](/docs/guides/advanced-use-case/pause-backup.md): Shows how to pause a backup temporarily.
+  - [Pause Backup](/docs/guides/use-cases/pause-backup.md): Shows how to pause a backup temporarily.
-  - [Clone Data Volumes](/docs/guides/advanced-use-case/clone-pvc.md): Shows how to clone data volumes of a workload into a different namespace in a cluster using Stash.
+  - [Clone Data Volumes](/docs/guides/use-cases/clone-pvc.md): Shows how to clone data volumes of a workload into a different namespace in a cluster using Stash.
-  - [File Ownership](/docs/guides/advanced-use-case/ownership.md): Explains when and how ownership of the restored files can be changed.
+  - [File Ownership](/docs/guides/use-cases/ownership.md): Explains when and how ownership of the restored files can be changed.
-  - [Cross-Namespace Backup and Restore](/docs/guides/advanced-use-case/cross-namespace-backup/index.md): Shows how to take backup and restore across namespaces using Stash.
+  - [Cross-Namespace Backup and Restore](/docs/guides/use-cases/cross-namespace-backup/index.md): Shows how to take backup and restore across namespaces using Stash.
-  - [Cross-Cluster Backup and Restore](/docs/guides/advanced-use-case/cross-cluster-backup/index.md): Shows how to take backup and restore across clusters using Stash.
+  - [Cross-Cluster Backup and Restore](/docs/guides/use-cases/cross-cluster-backup/index.md): Shows how to take backup and restore across clusters using Stash.
-  - [Customize Backup and Restore](/docs/guides/advanced-use-case/customize-backup-restore/index.md): Shows how to customize backup and restore processes in Stash according to your needs.
+  - [Customize Backup and Restore](/docs/guides/use-cases/customize-backup-restore/index.md): Shows how to customize backup and restore processes in Stash according to your needs.
 - [Platforms](/docs/guides/platforms/eks.md): Shows how to use Stash to backup and restore volumes of a Kubernetes workload running in different platforms.
 - [Monitoring](/docs/guides/monitoring/overview/index.md): Shows how Prometheus monitoring works with Stash, what metrics Stash exports, and how to enable monitoring.
 - [Hooks](/docs/guides/hooks/overview.md): Shows how to execute different actions before/after the backup/restore process.